Optimal Fast Johnson-Lindenstrauss Embeddings for Large Data Sets: Main Result

 \section{Main Result}

 Unless otherwise noted, in all theorems we assume that $\epsilon \in (0, 1)$ and $\eta \in (0, \frac{1}{2})$ are arbitrary and that $m < N$.

-A helpful observation for creating Johnson-Lindenstrauss embeddings with good embedding dimension and fast multiplication is that the composition of two JLEs is again a JLE.
+A helpful and already known observation for creating Johnson-Lindenstrauss embeddings with good embedding dimension and fast multiplication is that the composition of two JLEs is again a JLE.
 We include a proof for completeness.

 \begin{lem} Let $A \in \mathbb{R}^{m \times n}$, $B \in \mathbb{R}^{n \times N}$ be independent random matrices that are both $(p, \frac{\epsilon}{3}, \frac{\eta}{4})$-JLEs.
 Then $A B \in \mathbb{R}^{m \times N}$ is a $(p, \epsilon, \eta)$-JLE. \end{lem}